What is qq?

 - exiting –

-qq runhas finished executing or is submitting the next job cycle (for loop jobs), but the batch system hasn't completed the job yet and the.qqoutfile isn't available. - finished – The job completed successfully (exit code 0), has been synchronized, and the
+qq runhas finished executing or is submitting the next job cycle (for loop jobs), but the batch system hasn't completed the job yet. - finished – The job completed successfully (exit code 0) and data from the working directory were transferred to the input directory.

 - killed – The job was terminated by the user, an administrator, or the batch system.